EdanKriss/pico-pio-example/README.md

 ## Hardware Setup

 **For PicoBricks:**
-- The RGB LED is already connected to GPIO 6 (GP6 terminal)
-- No additional wiring needed - just flash and run!
+- This project is ready to flash to PicoBricks: the peripherals and GPIO pins match the PicoBricks.

 **For custom setup:**
-- Connect an LED between GPIO 6 and GND with a 220-330Ω resistor
+- Review the peripherals and GPIO pins used in `src/board.rs`

 ## Building